Unlimited-Research-Cooperative/Bio-Silicon-Synergetic-Intelligence-System/README.md

 In essence, our system represents a harmonious fusion of biotechnology and artificial intelligence, designed to explore and expand the boundaries of neuroscientific research and animal behavior understanding.
 This dynamic, responsive system is poised to offer unprecedented insights into neural processing, learning mechanisms, and the complex interplay between biological entities and computational intelligence.

-## DOOM system
+## DOOM System

-In our system, we will leverage the combined capabilities of VizDoom and Gymnasium to access and utilize comprehensive game state information for effective decision-making and analysis.
-VizDoom will serve as our primary interface for interacting with the Doom game engine, providing us with rich access to various game state data such as player status, enemy positions, level layouts, weapon information, and observation spaces.
-Through Gymnasium, we will create custom gym environments tailored to our specific scenarios and objectives, allowing us to seamlessly integrate VizDoom's functionalities into our reinforcement learning pipelines.
-By harnessing the power of VizDoom and Gymnasium together, we aim to develop robust AI agents capable of understanding and navigating complex game environments, adapting their strategies based on real-time game state observations, and ultimately achieving specified objectives within the Doom universe.
+Our system leverages VizDoom to access and utilize comprehensive game state information for effective decision-making and analysis.
+VizDoom serves as our primary interface for interacting with the Doom game engine, providing rich access to various game state data such as player status, enemy positions, level layouts, weapon information, observation spaces, and more.
+By harnessing the power of [VizDoom](https://vizdoom.farama.org/), we aim to develop a robust digital and analogue AI and synthetic biological intelligence system capable of understanding and navigating complex game environments.
+These system adapts its strategies based on real-time game state observations and ultimately achieve specified objectives within the Doom universe.

 ## Rat Health and Wellbeing